Sierra Nevada with your dog: a complete guide to enjoying the snow together

 Before booking:

-· Specifically ask about this rule
+· Specifically check this rule

 Enjoying Sierra Nevada with your dog is possible (if you plan well)